YottaDB/YDBDoc/ApplicationsManual/demopi.rst

     echo "Receiver Server $ydb_repl_instname: "
     echo "-----------------------------------------------------------------"
     $ydb_dist/mupip replicate -receive -check
-    $ydb_dist/mupip replicate -rece –showbacklog
+    $ydb_dist/mupip replicate -rece -showbacklog

 .. note:: Due to how replication works in YottaDB, ``repl_setup.sh`` combines both the set-up of supplementary replication and the first start-up.
 This means that you DO NOT run ``start.sh`` the first time you start replication.
-It’s confusing, but please keep that in mind.
+It's confusing, but please keep that in mind.

 The next time you start replication, do not use ``repl_setup.sh`` but use ``start.sh``.